ARTICLES

 Why Is It Called a Christmas Fern?

 So why do we call it the Christmas fern?
 First, the answer has less to do with December 25th traditions and more to do with timing and tenacity.
 When colonial Americans wandered into winter woods, they found this fern still proudly displaying its green fronds while everything else had turned brown or disappeared entirely.
-It contrasted with its surroundings, so people began associating it with Christmas greenery.
+It stood out from its surroundings, so people began associating it with Christmas greenery.

 Photo by @bashaviagardens